Rurusetto/rurusetto/content/posts/tau/index.md

 # overview

 - Creator : [Laica](https://github.com/Altenhh)
-- Availability : Available publicly
+- Availability : Available Publicly
 - GitHub Repositories : [Altenhh/tau](https://github.com/Altenhh/tau/)
 - Discord : [tau](https://discord.com/invite/7Y8GXAa)

-Tau is a custom ruleset surrounding a paddle and some notes.
-Based idea from [pizzazip's Tau](https://deadlysprinklez.itch.io/tau).
+Tau is a custom ruleset with a circle surrounding a paddle and some notes.
+Based on idea from [pizzazip's Tau](https://deadlysprinklez.itch.io/tau).
 The ruleset is developed by Laica.

 # gameplay